networktocode/diffsync/README.md

 - `_attributes` - List of non-identifier instance field names for this object; used to identify the fields in common between data models for different systems (Optional)
 - `_children` - Dict of `{<model_name>: <field_name>}` indicating which fields store references to child data model instances.
 (Optional)

-> DiffSyncModel instances must be uniquely identified by their unique id, composed of all fields defined in `_identifiers`.
-The unique id must be globally meaningful (such as an unique instance name or slug), as it is used to identify object correspondence between differing systems or data sets.
-It **must not** be a value that is only locally meaningful, such as a database primary key integer value.
+> DiffSyncModel instances must be uniquely identified by their unique ID (or, in database terminology, [natural key](https://en.wikipedia.org/wiki/Natural_key)), which is composed of the union of all fields defined in `_identifiers`.
+The unique ID must be globally meaningful (such as an unique instance name or slug), as it is used to identify object correspondence between differing systems or data sets.
+It **must not** be a value that is only locally meaningful to a specific data set, such as a database primary key value.

 > Only fields listed in `_identifiers`, `_attributes`, or `_children` will be potentially included in comparison and synchronization between systems or data sets.
-Any other fields will be ignored; this allows for a model to additionally contain fields that are only locally relevant (such as database primary key values) and therefore are irrelevant to comparisons.
+Any other fields will be ignored; this allows for a model to additionally contain fields that are only locally relevant (such as database primary key values) and therefore are irrelevant to comparison and synchronization.

 ```python
 from typing import List, Optional